Mark Chesnutt (album)

-Mark Chesnutt is the tenth studio album by the American country music artist of the same name.
+Mark Chesnutt is the tenth studio album by American country music artist Mark Chesnutt.
 His only album for the Columbia Records Nashville label, it features the singles "She Was", "I Want My Baby Back" and "I'm in Love with a Married Woman", which peaked at #11, #47, and #48, respectively, on the Billboard Hot Country Songs charts.
 "I'm in Love with a Married Woman" was later recorded by Blaine Larsen on his 2006 album Rockin' You Tonight.